AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages/index.md

 **Post statistics**.
 On my blog, each post shows the date when it was published and a measure of its reading length.
 This appears on both the preview cards for the posts as well as in the posts themselves.
 I *could* copy-paste the same markup in both locations, but if I need to change something later on, I'd need to remember to update it in both pages.
 Instead, I just create an include file.

 **Fair use disclosures**.
 Some of my blogs use images from the web for which I do not own the rights.
 Even though I always disclose the source of these images, Wikipedia still advises that you add a fair-use disclosure to your site as an additional protection against any copyright strikes.
 I don't find myself needing to use this very often, but when I do, I can simply drop in the include without having to copy-paste a wall of text.

-**Linked headings**.
-I wrote a separate tutorial on how you can [create linked headings in Jekyll](/blog/heading-links-in-jekyll/) that goes into this in more depth.
-But basically, you can set up a simple include file that takes the name of a heading you want to create and the level of the heading and turns it into an anchor heading that users can click.

 There's a *lot* more you can do with includes, but hopefully this gives you a good idea of what's possible!